AeroDBPGC/website/Contributing.md

 git clone [YOUR FORK LINK]
 cd website
 npm i
-gatsby develop
+npm install --global gatsby-cli gatsby develop
 ```

+The project will be accessible at http://localhost:8000

 After making the neccessary changes, you can submit a Pull Request to this repository which would then be reviewed and merged.

 Learning Resources